 The ’80s produced some incredible bands – and then there are these five, now only to be found entombed in cardboard boxes hidden away in dusty attics or propping up inadequate shelving at your local charity shop.

-Another ‘supergroup’ made up of former members of Journey and vocalist John Waite.
-This ensemble were only ever going to produce one type of music when they drove their brightly coloured Ferrari Testarossas into a Los Angeles recording studio in 1988 – power ballads to fit every mood.
-Providing a soundtrack for middle class college kids to fall in and out of love to, Bad English only recorded two albums before even they realised that the band was a bad idea.
+Another ‘supergroup’, Bad English were comprised of former members of Journey plus vocalist John Waite.
+The ensemble were only ever going to produce one type of music when they drove their brightly coloured Ferrari Testarossas into a Los Angeles recording studio in 1988: power ballads, to fit every mood.
+Providing a soundtrack for middle class college kids to fall in and out of love to, Bad English only recorded two albums before even they realised the band was a bad idea.

 With permed blonde hair exploding from their crowns like foliage on a coconut palm, leather wrist bands, arctic white smiles and scarves tied around microphone stands, Europe punished the world with The Final Countdown and a riff that, like a chronic sinus infection, will stay inside your head for days.
 With such classics as Cherokee and Rock the Night, and led by a seemingly 13-year-old frontman, they still continue to thrill audiences, in Sweden, to this day.

 Although synonymous with the New Wave of British Heavy Metal in the early ‘80s, Saxon – unlike contemporaries Iron Maiden – couldn’t quite reach the stadium-sized gigs and global following, mainly because the music they produced wasn’t particularly good.
 Led by a singer named Biff Byford, the band also have to carry the ignominy of being the primary influence for legendary mock-rockumentary This is Spinal Tap.